 This We Believe

-Christ Lutheran Church is a congregation of The Evangelical Lutheran Church in America.
+Christ Lutheran is a family of churches of The Evangelical Lutheran Church in America.
 We affirm the three ancient creeds of the Church; The Apostles’ Creed, The Nicene Creed and the Athanasian Creed.
 As a congregation, our mission statement is: We WELCOME all people, CONNECT them to other believers, EQUIP them with God’s Word, and SEND them into all the world.

 What We Believe. . .